Dismiss Modal

 "At 63 years old, I have mild balance issues still because I didn't walk on my foot for a long time when I had the wound.
 I'm adjusting, but I feel great.
 I want to live.
 I am glad to have a chance for a kidney transplant, so I can one day get off of dialysis."

-Thanks for a WakeMed Team the Cared
+Thanks for a WakeMed Team that Cared

 Looking back on his experience at WakeMed, Harold has a heart full of gratitude.